RedSkiesIO/consensus-whitepaper/README.md

 * All figures must be held within the relevant figures folder
 * Pdf must automatically generate when used on LaTeX editor
 * Sources must be correctly cited.
 For a reference generator use https://www.harvardgenerator.com/

+## Compiling the tex file

+Generate a new Pdf file after editing a tex file, modifying a figure, or adding a reference in the bib file.

+Using Texworks, either run (twice) in pdfLatex mode on the main tex file catalyst-technical-paper.tex.
+If modifying the bibliography file, first run (twice) in Biber mode.

 ## Versioning